 Our Compensation Committee establishes and oversees our executive compensation philosophy and has primary responsibility for overseeing executive compensation policies and programs.
 The Compensation Committee is responsible for determining all aspects of our Chief Executive Officer's compensation and for approving compensation for all other key executives, including the named executive officers, after reviewing the Chief Executive Officer's recommendations with respect to those executives.
-The Compensation Committee's responsibilities with respect to compensation, as set forth in its charter, are described in more detail above under, "Corporate Governance-Committees of the Board-Compensation and Corporate Governance-Committees of the Board-Compensation and Corporate Governance-Committees."
+The Compensation Committee's responsibilities with respect to compensation, as set forth in its charter, are described in more detail above under, "Corporate Governance-Committees of the Board-Compensation and Corporate Governance Committee."